Evin-Wayne/Portfolio/README.md

 # Sandman
 https://gitlab.com/cs-department-ecu/csci-3030-fall-2022/section-001/team-06/sandman-app
 #
 The main project of my group in software engineering 1.
 A webapp/ website that functions as an employee clock-in / clock-out and management system. the employee can clock-in and out as well as request time off and view their upcoming schedule, the manager can make and edit shifts.
+The main goal of this project was learing the process of proper documentation and development in the workplace, and implementing that in our own project.

 # A Year Away